BraxEatsSnacks/bowlingGame/README.md

 This is a command line program that functions as a bowling game!
-It will take in the number of pins knocked down on each roll, and prints out a neat, formatted score card -- just like the ones at the alley but on a computer screen.
+It will take in the number of pins knocked down on each roll, and prints out a neat, formatted score card to your console -- just like the ones at the alley but on a computer screen.
 I even threw in some cool ASCII art!

 (Markdown won't let me show it here so I got the next best thing.)